 Finding the right insurance coverage for firearms manufacturers can be difficult in some cases.
-In order to find policies and coverage tailored to your business, you must work with an experienced agent who understands your business and has relationships with insurance companies that specialize in firearms manufacturer insurance programs.
+In order to find policies and coverage tailored to your business, you must work with an experienced independent agent who understands your business and has relationships with insurance companies that specialize in firearms manufacturer insurance programs.

 The Facts About Firearms Manufacturing in the U.S.

 According to the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF), 10,847,792 firearms were manufactured in the U.S. from 1986 to 2013.
 That includes the following:

 Every year, gun manufacturers produce hundreds of different types and models of firearms for use by individuals, law enforcement and the military.